 Bio

-Nicole's diptych painting 'Particle Wave' recently won the 2025 RSASA Abstract Prize youth category, and her tapestries were selected for two international textile prizes held in Victoria, Australia in 2024.
+Nicole's diptych painting 'Particle Wave' won the 2025 RSASA Abstract Prize youth category, and her tapestries were selected for two international textile prizes held in Victoria in 2024 at the Wangaratta Art Gallery and Australian Tapestry Workshop.

 Artist Statement